AdamBoley/Project-Beergate/README.md

 - Add screenshots of all pages to Readme - done
 - Upload wireframes to readme - done
 - Have enough approved reviews in the database so that all sorting and filtering views work and can be demostrated - done

-- add line-breaks for clearer structure
+- add line-breaks for clearer structure - done

 ## **Rejected:**